Xtalism/mes-traceability-twincat3/README.md

 ## Resources

-There are many resources out there in different platforms, what I like the most was [Kajob Sagatowski's](https://www.youtube.com/@JakobSagatowski) TwinCAT 3 video series and he's [AllTwinCAT](https://alltwincat.com/twincat-3-tutorial/) website.
+There are many resources out there in different platforms, what I like the most was [Kajob Sagatowski's](https://www.youtube.com/@JakobSagatowski) TwinCAT 3 video series and his [AllTwinCAT](https://alltwincat.com/twincat-3-tutorial/) website.
 Feel free to explore more!